cosmoglint/qure_assignment_solution/README.md

 <br>

 <h3>Signup</h3>

-signup with valid username and password to see the phone number list.
+The app will be running on <link>localhost:8000</link>

-If you have already signed up just login
+signup with valid username and password or login to see the phone number list.